erroronline1/qualitymanagement/timetables/readme.md

 ### don't tell anyone
-the security is inversely proportional to the tech savvyness of the users. there is a very hidden sheet containing the masterpassword to unlock and relock sheets while initializing or creating the monthly sheet. here the user passwords are stored as well, complemented by timestamp of creation and user account. in case of integrity concerns these information might give a start for investigating. if you consider enhancing security protect the macro code with a password as well, but ponder on tech savvyness of employees vs. long term accessability even after you leave the company with the passwords... this sheet is also used for session persistent values that can not otherwise be handled due to vbas behaviour.
+the security is inversely proportional to the tech savvyness of the users. there is a very hidden sheet containing the masterpassword to unlock and relock sheets while initializing or creating the monthly sheet. here the user passwords are stored as well, complemented by timestamp of creation and user account. in case of integrity concerns these information might give a start for investigating. if you consider enhancing security protect the vba code with a password as well, but ponder on tech savvyness of employees vs. long term accessability even after you leave the company with the passwords... this sheet is also used for session persistent values that can not otherwise be handled due to vbas behaviour.

 ## maintainability